twitter-archive/torch-twrl/README.md

 # torch-rl: Reinforcement Learning in Torch
 torch-rl is an RL framework built in Lua/Torch by Twitter.

 Installation
 ------------

-Grab torch-rl from the git repository, you should have everything you need start testing:
+Clone from the repository, and install torch-rl:
 ~~~~~
 git clone --recursive https://github.com/twitter/torch-rl.git
 cd torch-rl